English UK's board of trustees and AGM

 2021 board elections

-Voting is now open - we have 15 candidates for the five available seats on the board of trustees for the three years from May 2021 to May 2024.
+Voting is now closed.
+We had 15 candidates for the five available seats on the board of trustees for the three years from May 2021 to May 2024.

 The election timetable:

-- Voting open from Monday 26 April: view the candidates and vote (member centres only)
+- Voting opened on Monday 26 April: view the candidates (members only)

-- Result of election announced at the AGM on Friday 21 May
+- Result of election was announced at the AGM on Friday 21 May

 2019 annual report & accounts (no AGM in 2020)